Botswana Entry Requirements

 Required Vaccinations

-• Yellow Fever - Required for all travelers arriving from or transiting through countries with yellow fever risk
+• Yellow fever, for all passengers ≥1 year arriving from or transiting through yellow-fever endemic countries

 Recommended Vaccinations